 It seems appropriate that Baltimore, an important shipbuilding and supply-shipping center as recently as World War II, is home to four historic military vessels.
 These ships span US history from the Civil War through the battle of Pearl Harbor and finally to the Vietnam War.
 Now families can board these ships in Baltimore’s Inner Harbor and learn their history.
-Most notably, kids ages 6 and up can participate in the USS Constellation’s Powder Monkey Tour.
+Most notably, kids ages six and up can participate in the USS Constellation’s Powder Monkey Tour.
 The tour teaches children how the ship sailed the Atlantic in the 1860s on a mission to stop slave traders in route to America as part of the Africa Squadron.
 What a fun, unique kid-friendly activity in the Inner Harbor Baltimore!

 4. Set Sail with the Urban Pirates from Fell’s Point to the Inner Harbor Baltimore

 Fell’s Point is best known historically as the place where Fredrick Douglas was enslaved as a shipbuilder prior to becoming an abolitionist leader.
 Now it’s a National Historic District complete with almost 300-year-old cobblestone streets.
 With over one hundred pubs packed into this neighborhood, it’s best for families to explore during the daytime.
 Fortunately, Fell’s Point is on Baltimore’s Water Taxi route so it is convenient to combine a ride out on the harbor with a visit to this historic ship-building neighborhood.